 Brettne handles writers of literary and commercial fiction, history, biography, memoir, psychology, and a handful of young adult titles.
 She also represents a number of cookbook and lifestyle writers.
 She was born and raised in Houston, Texas and lives in New York with her husband and two daughters.
 A voracious reader all of her life, Brettne is especially drawn to distinct voices, investigative journalism and unique perspectives on historical events; she also loves European and American history, love stories and tales of unexpected friendship.

-Elisabeth Weed began her publishing career at Curtis Brown in 1999 and opened her own agency, Weed Literary in 2007, where she began focusing primarily on upmarket fiction.
+Elisabeth Weed began her publishing career at Curtis Brown in 1999.
+In 2007, Elisabeth opened her own agency, Weed Literary, where she began focusing primarily on upmarket fiction.
 She is especially attracted to plot-driven novels with a sense of place, and loves discovering new voices.
 She’s on the hunt for literary thrillers and crime novels and has a soft spot for historical fiction.
-Elisabeth is committed to working with authors not just on individual titles, but for the long term, and is as committed to her authors as they are to her.
-Novels by her clients have graced the New York Times and USA Today bestseller lists as well as international bestseller lists around the globe.
+Elisabeth is committed to working with authors not just on individual titles, but for the long term, and she is as committed to her authors as they are to her.
+Her clients' novels have appeared on the New York Times and USA Today bestseller lists as well as international bestseller lists around the globe.

-Elisabeth recently left the city for the suburbs with her husband and two young children where she can cook in a normal-sized kitchen, something she loves almost as much as reading a great novel in bed.
+Elisabeth, her husband and two children, recently left the city for the suburbs, where she can cook in a normal-sized kitchen, something she loves almost as much as reading a great novel in bed.